wazuh/wazuh-documentation/source/azure/activity-services/active-directory/graph.rst

 Creating the application
 ^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: This section explains the creation of an application that will use the of Azure Log Analytics REST API.
-It is also possible to configure an existing application.
+This section explains the creation of an application that will use the Azure Log Analytics REST API.

+.. note::  It is also possible to configure an existing application.
 If this is the case, skip this step.

-In the ``Azure Active Directory`` section select the option ``App registrations`` and once inside, select ``New registration``.
+In the **Azure Active Directory** section, select the option **App registrations**.
+Then, select **New registration**.

 .. thumbnail:: ../../../images/azure/graph1.png
     :title: Log Analytics App